Struggling with creating a 2 year old bedtime? Learn what time your child should sleep, schedules to try, and transitioning to bedtime.

 Many parents put their kids to bed based on the family circumstances.
 Maybe one parent gets home late from work and wants to play with the kids.
-Or perhaps another stays home with the kids and can sleep late at night (and wake up late in the morning).
+Or another stays home and can sleep late at night (and wake up late in the morning).

 We all have our reasons for putting our kids to bed at the time we currently do.
 Still, even if your 2 year old technically gets 12 hours of sleep at night, aim for a bedtime no later than 8:30pm.

 A night of sleep from 8pm to 8am ties in with your child’s circadian clock better than one from 11pm to 11am.
 You’ll find that sleeping earlier rather than later can make your 2 year old bedtime much easier and manageable.